Blog

 - Remote Consultations: Physical appointments gave way to virtual check-ups, ensuring patient safety.

-- Digital Data Sharing: Real-time updates became crucial, allowing healthcare providers to access up-to-date patient information.
+- Digital Data Sharing: Real-time updates became crucial, enabling healthcare providers to access up-to-date patient information.

 - Online Collaborations: Whether it was doctors discussing a case or researchers collaborating, digital platforms facilitated these interactions.